DandyLyons/DandyLyons.github.io/content/en-gb/thoughts/9-actually-useful-ai-search/index.md

 ### Yes, They Cite Their Sources, but Even Those Have Mistakes
 A great feature is that these products often inline cite their sources, letting you click through to the original page.
 This _should_ help with verification, but I've found two major problems:

-a. **Poor Source Trustworthiness Judgment:** LLMs don't seem to be very good at evaluating whether a source is trustworthy.
+- **Poor Source Trustworthiness Judgment:** LLMs don't seem to be very good at evaluating whether a source is trustworthy.
 They routinely fall for jokes or satire and often treat outdated sources with the same authority as brand new ones.
 They also don't seem to understand that for some subjects (like breaking news), you should actually place _less_ trust in brand new, unverified sources because the story is still developing.

-b. **Phantom Citations:** Often, I click on a cited link, and the page straight up _never mentioned_ the fact the LLM attributed to it.
+- **Phantom Citations:** Often, I click on a cited link, and the page straight up _never mentioned_ the fact the LLM attributed to it.
 It's like the model was programmed to cite _something_ and just picked a random link from the search results it processed.
 It's incredibly frustrating and undermines the verification feature.

 ### The Honeymoon Won't Last Forever
 Right now, many of these products deliver answers incredibly fast, for little to no cost, with minimal or zero ads.
 This is fantastic!
 But running these powerful models and their associated search infrastructure is expensive.
 These companies have massive costs, and eventually, they _will_ pass that on to us, the users.
 [Enshittification](https://en.wikipedia.org/wiki/Enshittification) is likely inevitable.
 Enjoy the current state while it lasts, but be prepared for things to change.